First power on¶

 Do not remove line

-FIRST_BOOT-1, just add your wifi settings like this:
+FIRST_BOOT-1 for first time booting, just add your wifi settings like this:

 FIRSTBOOT=1 WIFI_ESSID="mynet" WIFI_PASSWD="p@s$$w0rd"